 Where we stayed: Hostal Spa Empuries

-We started our hike from Hostal Spa Empuries, a spectacular seaside hotel originally opened in the early days of the 20th century to serve as accommodation for the archaeologists working in the nearby Greco-Roman ruins of Empuries.
+We started our hike from Hostal Spa Empuries, in the Alt Empordà region, a spectacular seaside hotel originally opened in the early days of the 20th century to serve as accommodation for the archaeologists working in the nearby Greco-Roman ruins of Empuries.
 The hotel has since been refurbished and a wonderful spa has been added, while retaining some of the original architecture and features.